 Things to do

 There’s not much beating around the bush on this one!
-Visible from almost anywhere in town, it really is landmark, of architectural highlight, depending on how you look at it.
+Visible from almost anywhere in town, it really is a landmark, or architectural highlight, depending on how you look at it.
 The church was designed to resemble Iceland’s mountains and glaciers and was finished in 1986.
 It’s still in service!
 When we visited, we were lucky and the organist was practicing.
 The inside of the ship is not super interesting, but the acoustics are excellent.

 The main draw will be the observation deck, to which you can take an elevator for about $9.
 The 360 vies are stunning!
 Buy your tickets in the little shop just behind the elevator.